-Players involved in our full time education programme attend Cwmtawe Comprehensive School on a daily basis.
+Players involved in our full-time education programme attend Cwmtawe Comprehensive School on a daily basis.
 The programme allows the players to focus on their individual footballing needs but within a very structured and extremely effective education curriculum.

 How does recruitment work at Swansea City Academy?

-We have a network of scouts across South Wales, who look for players predominantly from under-6s to under-16s.
-The recommendations from scouts are selected and filtered into the local Development Centre's where they begin their journey to becoming a Swansea City academy player.
+We have a network of scouts across South Wales who look for players predominantly from under-6s to under-16s.
+The recommendations from scouts are selected and filtered into the local Development Centres where they begin their journey to becoming a Swansea City Academy player.

 Do you run open trials?

 Open trials are predominantly held for players in the Foundation Phase (U6-U11).
-There are no set dates for these trials as they are organised on a needs basis.
+There are no set dates for these trials as they are organised on a need-only basis.
 Goalkeeper and outfield player trials are held separately.
 All trials will be published via the website and social media channels.

 What are we looking for?

-Quite simply; TALENT.
+Quite simply, talent.
 We understand that players come in all shapes and sizes, with a variety of strengths and weaknesses.
 We take into account a player’s technical, tactical, physical, psychological and social attributes, as well as looking at relative age effect and maturation rates.
 We also have to compare them to players currently in the academy to assess whether a target player has the potential to be better than the players we already have registered.

 Who to contact?